Skip to content

 ⚠️ The Dust Warning

-Sandblasting and mixing cement creates dust.
-We mask windows, but fine dust can still enter through attic vents or old window seals.
-We recommend changing your HVAC filters immediately after the project is complete.
+Sandblasting, demolition, and mixing cement create significant airborne dust.
+While we mask windows and protect landscaping, fine dust can still migrate through attic vents, crawlspaces, or old window seals.
+We highly recommend closing all windows tightly, turning off HVAC systems during active prep hours, and changing your HVAC filters immediately upon project completion.

 4. Material Verification

-Before the first bag is opened, verify the specs.
+Before the first bag is opened, verify the specifications:

 • Finish Selection: Have you approved a physical 2x2 sample board?
-Never approve color from a photo.
+Never approve color or texture from a photo.

 • Texture Type: Smooth?
 Sand?
 Lace?
-Ensure the crew knows the target texture before the brown coat is applied, as the base prep differs for each.
+Ensure the crew knows the target texture before the brown coat is applied, as the base preparation and floating techniques differ for each.

 Conclusion: Plan the Work, Work the Plan